sourmash-bio/sourmash_plugin_betterplot/README.md

 formats produced by the fast multithreaded `manysearch` and `pairwise` functions in the
 [branchwater plugin for sourmash](https://github.com/sourmash-bio/sourmash_plugin_branchwater).
+Finally, it includes a sankey/alluvial flow plot to visualize metagenomic profiling from the `sourmash gather` to `sourmash tax` workflow.

 ## Why does this plugin exist?